-In addition to the traditional roles of fuels and energy acquisition for the utilities, Utility Services also markets and trades natural gas and pipeline capacity in the wholesale market.
+Energy Services also markets and trades natural gas and pipeline capacity in the wholesale market in an effort to reduce the cost of pipeline capacity and generate revenues if market conditions allow.
 Acquisitions of natural gas supply have traditionally involved fixed price long-term and short-term forward physical contracts for natural gas with various energy companies and other utilities.
 In an effort to diversify the City's credit risk, while providing rate stability, the City began utilizing financial contracts for the purchase of natural gas on the New York Mercantile Exchange (NYMEX)/Chicago Mercantile Exchange (CME).
-The City also engaged in financial trades with various counterparties using the Over-the-Counter International Swap Dealers Association (ISDA) agreement.
+The City also engages in financial trades with various counterparties using the Over-the-Counter International Swap Dealers Association (ISDA) agreement.
 These instruments help stabilize the City's budget and protect its customers from volatile price movements.